 Located in the Central Mountains of Puerto Rico, Cayey is a definite departure than what most people imagine when they picture a Caribbean getaway – but in a good way.
 Although it lacks a beach to call its own, the area is lush with natural surroundings that include rivers and over 6,000 acres of protected park land.
 The best news is that when you're ready to tour cultural attractions or visit a beach, the drive is rarely more than an hour.

-You will discover a handful of beaches to enjoy, though they are all located nearby.
-Just click on the name of each beach to read a detailed article concerning that beach.
+You will discover a handful of beaches to choose from, though all of them are found in neighboring areas.
+Just click on the beach names for a detailed review of that section of the coast.

 Playita Machete: The shore of Playita Machete is sparse, with trees closer to the water than most other beaches on the island.
 Where you can see sand, it is tan, and the waters are a murky blue-green.

-These are just some of what's available.
-Click here to check out our discussion of natural attractions in and around Cayey.
+These are just some of what's on the island.
+To read a more complete discussion of natural attractions in and around the area, follow this link.

-Casino Real, which is on the premises of Four Points by Sheraton Caguas Real Hotel and Casino, is found within Caguas, 8.9 mi.
+Casino Real, a part of Four Points by Sheraton Caguas Real Hotel and Casino, is situated in Caguas, 8.9 mi.
 Northeast of central Cayey.
 The Casino Real at Four Points Sheraton Caguas Real Hotel is the largest in Puerto Rico.
 Whether you head straight for the slots, or prefer a game that take a little more strategy, you're sure to enjoy taking a chance on Lady Luck.

 |Casino Real||Four Points by Sheraton Caguas Real Hotel and Casino||(787) 653-1111||8.9 mi.
 Northeast of Central Cayey|